Part 2 - User Authentication

 3. Set the Result Path to data.newUser.token.

-As we saw above, the Authenticate node automatically creates a token, however you can use the Generate Token node to create a token whenever you want.
+As we saw above, the Authenticate node automatically creates a token, however, you can use the Generate Token node to create a token whenever you want.
 This provides a way to implement custom authentication mechanisms if needed.
-With this, in addition to the POST /users endpoint, whenever a new user is registered, the client will be returned the new user object and its token as the result.
+With this, in addition to the POST /users endpoint, whenever a new user is registered, the client is returned the new user object and its token as the result.

 {